hatredholder/Crypto-Tracker/README.md

 :money_with_wings: :money_with_wings: :money_with_wings:

-A Crypto Currency Tracker project based on Django 4.0 that is made to track prices on top 100 crypto currences in **realtime**.
+A Crypto Currency Tracker project based on Django 4.0 that is made to track prices on top 100 crypto currences in **realtime** which is achieved by using Django Channels.
 Data is gathered from the [Coingecko API](https://www.coingecko.com/).

 Scroll down to see the **Instructions** on how to launch this project properly.